kiratech/labs/Workshops/InstructLab/README.md

 ## Train the model

-Training the model with `ilab` should be a matter of `ilab train`, but the problem is that on a standard laptop this can take 7 days.
+Training the model with `ilab` should be a matter of `ilab train`.
+This command produces a new `gguf` file into the path `training_results/final/ggml-model-f16.gguf` that can be used to re-initiate the process, by adding further _knowledge_ and _skills_ to the models.

-NVIDIA T4 GPUs are available in Google Colab, for free and limited usage.
+The problem is that on a standard laptop this can take 7 days, so a GPU is mandatory. **NVIDIA T4 GPUs** are available in *Google Colab*, for free and limited usage.

 Google Colab works by using _notebooks_, which are basically sequences of Python commands.
 Detailed instructions about how to do all the operations are